Half-Trek Criterion for Identifiability of Latent Variable Models: Discussion

 \section{Discussion}

-In this work we have proposed a graphical criterion that provides an effective sufficient condition for rational identifiability in linear structural equation models where latent variables are not projected to correlation among noise terms.
-To the best of our knowledge, it is the first general graphical criterion to decide identifiability on graphs explicitly including latent nodes.
+In this work we proposed a graphical criterion that provides an effective sufficient condition for rational identifiability in linear structural equation models where latent variables are not projected to correlation among noise terms.
+To the best of our knowledge, it is the most general graphical criterion to decide identifiability for graphs explicitly including latent nodes.
 The new criterion can be checked in time that is polynomial in the size of the graph if we search only over subsets of latent nodes of bounded size.
 The restriction of the search space is necessary since checking the criterion without any restriction is in general NP-hard.

 The criterion applies to a wide range of models and allows for presence of multiple latent factors that may even have an effect on many or all of the observed variables.
-The corresponding directed graph is allowed to be cyclic, the only restriction is that all latent factors are source nodes in the graph.
+The corresponding directed graph is allowed to be cyclic, the only restriction that we made in this work is that all latent factors are source nodes in the graph.

 It is noteworthy that even if a model is not LF-HTC-identifiable, the latent-factor half-trek method can still prove certain columns of $\Lambda$ to be identifiable.
 This is the case if the recursive procedure of Algorithm \ref{alg:check-lfhtc} stops early declaring some but not all nodes to satisfy the LF-HTC.
 In this case, the status of identifiability of the whole graph remains inconclusive but for the nodes $v$ that the method successfully visits, the parameters $\Lambda_{\pa_V(v), v}$ are proven to be rationally identifiable.